gillian-guide/gillian-guide.github.io/docs/troubleshooting.en.md

 # Troubleshooting
 Anyone can have problems modding their favorite games, and GTA IV is extremely prone to this.

+???+ info "Known issues without a solution"
+    I know about these issues, no need to report them to me, unless you know a solution.
+    - After you get drunk, the lighting is flickering for some period.
+    - Broken LOD's on mission replays in TBoGT (did not attempt to reproduce).
+    - Broken LOD's during long gameplay periods; additionally, the game can get hardlocked when you try to start a mission in that state - temporary solution is to reload a save.
+    - Cutscenes freeze the game if the game is out-of-focus for too long.
+    - Car engine sounds occasionally appear and disappear (the solution involves bringing the taxi bug back).
+    - Taxi rides can occasionally crash the game on 1.0.8.0.
+    - .NET dependencies do not work on Linux.

-??? info "I'm using the Rockstar Games Launcher and can't install mods!"
+??? info "I'm using the Rockstar Games Launcher"
-    After downgrading or using the drag-and-drop archive, avoid using the launcher and start the game with :material-file:`PlayGTAIV.exe` instead.
+    After downgrading or using the drag-and-drop archive for 1.0.8.0, avoid using the launcher and start the game with :material-file:`PlayGTAIV.exe` instead.

+    Otherwise, if you want to use CE, avoid file replacements.

 ??? info "The game does not start in desired resolution and there is no option to increase it in the settings"
     After installing [DXVK](optimization.md), set these [launch options](../additional-setup/#launch-options):